 What to watch out for in the water this summer

 In the summer of 1975, Steven Spielberg’s “Jaws” hit theaters and people everywhere were scared to go into the water for fear of being attacked by a Great White.
-Shark attacks are definitely something to worry about, but water as a whole poses so much more danger than anyone could imagine.
-Drowning is the third-leading cause of unintentional death around the world.
+While shark attacks happen, they’re exceedingly rare.
+Threats of more concern are smaller and less easy to notice than a fin cutting ominously on the water’s surface—including the water as a whole, as drowning is the third-leading cause of unintentional death around the world.
 With waterborne illnesses, dangerous sea creatures, and the awesome power of the world’s oceans all looming as threats, it’s important to ask if what’s in the water is really known.

 There are 120 species of pufferfish in the world and they’re mostly found in tropical and subtropical ocean waters.
 Pufferfish—aka blowfish—are easy to identify because they puff up into a ball when threatened.
 Unfortunately, these fish are dangerous, with enough tetrodotoxin in a single pufferfish to kill 30 people.
 And there’s no known antidote to the poison.